Lying may be your brain's fault, honestly

 Understanding why people are dishonest is complicated.
 Theories about that have been the subject of psychology and sociology books.

 But could there be a biological component at play?
-New research that focused on a specific region in our brains suggests there is.
+Recent research that focused on a specific region in our brains suggests there is.

 "When we lie for personal gain, our amygdala produces a negative feeling that limits the extent to which we are prepared to lie," said Tali Sharot, an associate professor of cognitive neuroscience at University College London.
 "However, this response fades as we continue to lie, and the more it (fades) the bigger our lies become."